You searched for: “abrasions”

 abrasion (uh BRAY shuhn) (s) (noun), abrasions (pl)

 The abrasion on Rodney's knee finally healed and the abrasion on Nancy's elbow has been healing very well.2.
-A wearing away by rubbing or scraping, as of rock by wind, water, etc.: Years of abrasions had worn the surface of the stones so they are now smooth.
+Erosion caused by rubbing or scraping, as of rock by wind, water, etc.: Years of abrasions had worn the surface of the stones so they are now smooth.

 The abrasions on the cliff side were examples of the destructive powers of natural resources, winds, and water.3.
 Etymology: from Medieval Latin (about A.D.
 700 to A.D.
 1500) abrasionem, abrasio, "a scraping"; from Latin abradere, "to scrape away, to shave off"; from ab-, "off" + radere, "to scrape" or "to rub".